GLOBAL ECONOMY-Surveys show coronavirus pandemic savaging global economy

 With most asset markets tanking, global central banks have been rolling out extraordinary measures on an almost daily basis to stop the rot.

-In its latest drastic step, the U.S. Federal Reserve on Monday promised bottomless dollar funding.
+In its latest drastic step, the U.S. Federal Reserve on Monday promised bottomless dollar funding and .

 For the first time, the Fed will back purchases of corporate bonds, backstop direct loans to companies and "soon" will roll out a programme to get credit to small and medium-sized businesses.
 It will also expand its asset purchases by "as much as needed."